th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Instr6

-In **step 1** within this run, the script sends the message with an unknown _security ID_, which leads to the message being rejected.
+In step 1 within this run, the **script** sends the message with an unknown security ID, which leads to the message being rejected.

 Message structure: